Are you ready to learn about the changes that happened at Halloween Horror Nights 1992?

-- Robosaurus Location: New York Streets A 30-ton robot terrorizing HHN guests.
+- Robosaurus Location: New York Streets A 30-ton robot terrorizing Halloween Horror Nights guests.

-- Thunderdome Location: Hollywood Streets Face to face with an evil army and its barbaric queen terrorize guests.
-HHN’s original gory stageshow that grabbed members of the audience and dipped them into oozing acid.
+- Thunderdome Location: Hollywood Streets Guests would come face to face with an evil army and its barbaric queen terrorize guests.
+This was HHN’s original gory stageshow that grabbed members of the audience and dipped them into oozing acid.

 Haunted “Horror-fied” Attractions Added This Year